mk12/sicp/notes/lecture.md

 >  In order to make a system that's robust, it has to be insensitive to small changes, that is, a small change in the problem should lead to only a small change in the solution.
 There ought to be a continuity.
 The space of solutions ought to be continuous in this space of problems. [@3b.p1]
 :::

-- Don't solve a particular problem at each level; solve a class of problems in the neighbourhood of the particular problem by building a language suited to them.
+- Don't solve a particular problem at each level; solve a class of problems in the neighborhood of the particular problem by building a language suited to them.
 - We've seen the power of embedding languages.
 - We are going to confuse the distinction between procedures and data even more badly.